joeyhage/homebridge-spotify-speaker/README.md

     - clientId is found at the step 1 in the developer dashboard.
     - scopes is a list of scopes separated with spaces.
-        - The basic scope needed for this app are `streaming user-read-email user-modify-playback-state user-read-private`.
+        - The basic scope needed for this app are `user-read-playback-state user-modify-playback-state user-read-currently-playing`.

     When you got the URL with the parameters filled, go to your browser and access it.
     - You will have a small agreement form, simply accept it.